opencog/atomspace-agents/README.md

 how can you tell which of these Values are "vital", and which are "re-creatable"?

-The above sketches three different problems that even the very simplest agent must solve to make even the simplest distributed system.
-The obvious solution is not very good, the good solution is not obvious.
+The above sketches three different problems that plague any designs beyond the very simplest ones.
+The obvious solutions are not very good, the good solutions are not obvious.

 This Repo
 ---------